Rats and Mice

 Rats and mice are rodents that are commonly found living near people.
 They can be very destructive to homes and can carry germs that make people sick.
 They often make their nests in and around people's homes and office buildings.
 The Health Department educates and informs the public about health hazards like rat and mice infestations and advises people about the best way to address the problem.

-- If you own or manage a licensed facility in the Fairfax community, your first responsibility upon observing rats or mice is to contact a pest control company to help you evaluate and eradicate the problem.
+- If you own or manage a licensed facility in the Fairfax community, your first responsibility upon observing rats or mice is to contact a pest control company to help you evaluate and get rid of the problem.

 How to Identify and Control Rats and Mice